 - DOE -- WIPP Panel Closure Redesign: Overview (8/23/11) (PDF) (11 pp, 284K)

-UPDATED: EPA has sent DOE a series of comments related to the initial proposal, and DOE has responded with supplemental information on the panel closure redesign and associated performance assessment (PCS-2012 PA).
+The EPA sent the DOE a series of comments related to the initial proposal, and the Department has responded with supplemental information on the panel closure redesign and associated performance assessment (PCS-2012 PA).
 All of this information can be found below in Adobe .pdf format:

 - EPA -- Letter to DOE transmitting comments on Panel Closure Redesign planned change request (12/22/11) (PDF) (5 pp, 208K)